 - behaved in a way that has harmed a child or may have harmed a child.
-(Harm threshold) - possibly committed a criminal offence against or related to a child; (criminal threshold) - behaved towards a child or children in a way that indicates they may pose a risk of harm to children, (suitability threshold)
+(Harm threshold) - possibly committed a criminal offence against or related to a child; (criminal threshold) - behaved towards a child or children in a way that indicates they may pose a risk of harm to children, (suitability threshold) - behaved or may have behaved in a way that indicates they may not be suitable to work with children (transferable risk threshold).

-2. Concerns/Allegations that DO NOT meet the harm threshold.
+2. Concerns/Allegations that DO NOT meet the harm threshold